Undergraduate Students from Other Schools

 The Stanford Cardiovascular Institute (CVI) hosts a 10-week summer research program for undergraduate students to pursue projects in cardiovascular research in the laboratories of CVI faculty.
 Each student will receive a set stipend covering living costs.
 In addition to working on a primary research project with a CVI faculty mentor, students will attend courses in cardiovascular science, career development workshops and social events with their cohort.
 Applications for 2021 will open in Fall 2020

-The COMET Fellowship is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
-Fellows are trained in medical terminology and chart transcription, and work side-by-side with faculty physicians as certified medical scribes seeing patients at Stanford.
-The tuition is $7,500.
-There is a $95 application fee.
+Stanford Medical Scribe Fellowship (COMET) is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
+Program participants (scribes/fellows) are trained in medical terminology and clinical documentation.
+They work side-by-side with faculty physicians as experienced medical scribes, seeing patients together at Stanford Healthcare Clinics.

 MEDCSI is a rigorous 2 week program in Medicine that is open to highly motivated high school and premed students.
 Workshops and sessions are taught by Stanford faculty and include hands-on experiences such as performing bedside ultrasounds, dissections, suturing, splinting and visits to the Stanford emergency life flight station and free clinics.
 There are two identical sessions each summer.
 There is a fee to participate.